CentroDL/godot/w03/d03/student/wdi_pick_me_up/wdi_pick_me_up.md

 Style really hard with css.

-#### Part 6: User-Submitted Compliments
+#### Bonus 1: User-Submitted Compliments

 Allow a user to add to the list of compliments using a POST request to `"/compliments"`.

-#### Part 7: Share the Love
+#### Bonus 2: Share the Love

-Deploy this to the world on Heroku so your WDI friends all over the world can hit it in moments of profound debilitation.
+Deploy this to the world on Heroku so your WDI friends in Hong Kong and Los Angeles can hit it in moments of profound debilitation.